camunda/feel-scala/feel-engine/README.md

 A parser and interpreter for FEEL (Friendly Enough Expression Language) written in Scala.

-FEEL is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the OMG.
-It is designed to write expressions for decision tables and literal expressions in a simple way what can easily understand by business professionals and developers.

 ## How to use it?

 Add the FEEL engine to your project by copying the jar file or adding the project as dependency.